-From Steve Divnick, Inventor and Manufacturer of Spiral Wishing Wells: This library page and program was developed to compliment the thousands of "Save Our Library" groups that are springing up all over the country.
-Many library budgets are being slashed by as much as 50%.
-A Wishing Well will not replace all the budget shortfall, but it will sure help, and it will also attract more supporters and friends.
-It is our privilege to provide a product that generates so much money from people who have a big smile on their faces as they make the donation.
-And with the grants we have secured, this is a great time to get a Well.
+From Steve Divnick, Inventor and Manufacturer of Spiral Wishing Wells: This library page and program was developed to compliment the thousands of "Save Our Library" groups that are springing up all over the world.
+Many library budgets are hit hard by the digital age.
+Yet, there are significant numbers of people who love libraries and what they can do for their communities.
+It is our privilege to provide a product that generates so much money year-after-year and that puts big smiles on faces at the same time.
+With the grants we have secured, this is a great time to get a Well.

-If you love your library, you can give the gift that keeps on giving...for many years to come!
-This is a wonderful gift in these challenging economic times.
-Libraries are in great need of additional funding as their traditional sources of revenue are drying up.
+If you love your library, you can give a one-time gift that keeps on giving...for many years to come!

-As illustrated in the accompanying photo, you can sponsor a Well "In honor of" or "In memory of" a person who has made a significant contribution to the library or the community.
+If desired, you can sponsor a Well "In honor of" or "In memory of" a person who has made a significant contribution to the library or the community, as illustrated in the accompanying photo.

 Spiral Wishing Wells have raised over $1 billion for libraries and other non-profit organizations throughout the world since 1985.

 Children and parents love to watch coins spin around in circles at eye-blurring speeds seeming to defy the laws of gravity as they descend the nearly vertical walls of the funnel until they finally disappear into the locked base.